Marcelh1983/angular-document-viewer/README.md

 Input:
 - url: document url.
 - viewer: google (default), office, mammoth, pdf or url
-- viewerUrl: only for viewer: url; location of the document renderer.
+- viewerUrl: only for viewer: 'url'; location of the document renderer.
+Only use this option for other viewers then google or office.
-    Url location should added by %URL% e.g for google drive: https://drive.google.com/viewerng/viewer?url=%URL%&embedded=true&hl=en
 - queryParams, e.g. to set language. for google: hl=[lang] e.g. hl=nl
 - disableContent: 'none' | 'all' | 'popout' | 'popout-hide' = 'none':
     - none: no overlay